luiscoco/-Apache-Spark-3-Big-Data-Essentials-in-Scala-Rock-the-JVM/README.md

 docker exec -it postgres psql -U docker -d rtjvm
 ```

+This is a command that uses Docker to interact with a PostgreSQL container.
+Let's break it down:

+**docker exec**: This command allows you to run a command inside a running container.

+**-it**: These are options for interactive mode. -i stands for interactive, and -t allocates a pseudo-TTY.
+Together, they allow you to interact with the command you are running inside the container.

+**postgres**: This is the name or ID of the Docker container where you want to execute the command.
+In this case, it's assumed that there's a PostgreSQL container running with the name "postgres."

+**psql**: This is the PostgreSQL command-line tool.
+It's used for interacting with PostgreSQL databases.

+**-U docker**: This specifies the username to connect to the PostgreSQL database.
+In this case, it's set to "docker."

+**-d rtjvm**: This specifies the name of the PostgreSQL database to connect to.
+In this case, it's "rtjvm."

+So, in summary, this command is entering an interactive mode inside a running PostgreSQL Docker container named "postgres" and running the psql command to connect to the "rtjvm" database with the username "docker."
+This is useful for directly interacting with the PostgreSQL database inside the container.

 To list the available database we run the command:

 ```